Shed Roof Replacement Costs

 Felt tiles/roof shingles are a popular way of revitalising the appearance of a shed.

-Felt tiles and roof shingles can be found in a whole of designs and colours.
-Further, they are straightforward to install and thus are more suitable for a DIYer than, say, EPDM rubber roofing.
+Felt tiles and roof shingles can be found in many designs and colours.
+They're straightforward to install and are more suitable for a DIYer than EPDM rubber roofing.

-You’d likely pay about £50 per m² for these.
-Felt tiles/roof shingles would not come with the same expected longevity as EPDM rubber roofing.
-Tiles and shingles are brittle, too.
-Thus this type of roofing can be high maintenance over the years.
+However, felt tiles/roof shingles won't come with the same expected longevity as EPDM rubber roofing.
+Tiles and shingles are brittle, too, making this type of roofing high maintenance over the years.

 Sheet Metal Roofing Cost

-For a highly durable option, consider sheet metal roofing.
+For a highly durable option, you should consider sheet metal roofing.

 The life expectancy of this type of roofing is 40 to 70 years, making it likely (on average) to last longer than even EPDM rubber roofing.
 They're designed to thrive in practically any weather condition.
 They are also available in various types of metal and colours.